Trump Wanted Zelensky to Publicly Announce He Was Investigating Biden

 Zelensky told both Taylor and Volker afterwards that he was “happy with the call but did not elaborate."

-When the White House finally released a rough transcript of the call, however, Taylor said Ukrainain officials were “livid” and had been given “virtually no notice” that it would be published.
+When the White House finally released a rough transcript of the call, however, Taylor said Ukrainian officials were “livid” and had been given “virtually no notice” that it would be published.

+Taylor described two different––and conflicting––channels of diplomacy between the U.S. and Ukraine: the official channel and an unofficial channel, which included Volker, Sondland, and Trump’s personal attorney Rudy Giuliani.
+Some members of the unofficial channel tried to push the Ukrainians to investigate the company where Hunter Biden was a board member.

 Taylor took over as chargé d'affaires to Ukraine in May after a whisper campaign lead by Rudy Giuliani prompted Trump to recall Amb.
 Marie Yovanovitch.
 A career diplomat, Taylor wasn’t among the “three amigos”—Energy Sec.
 Rick Perry, Special Representative Kurt Volker, and Sondland—deputized by Trump to take the lead on the U.S.-Ukraine relationship.
 He told Congress he was concerned about the direction of Ukraine policy before taking the job.